hanjustin/Backend-Concepts-Study-Notes/README.md

 * **Basically available:** High availability by distributing data across different nodes.
 * **Soft state:** Intermediate states can exist before a consistent state.
 Data consistency handled by developers.
 * **Eventually consistent:** Given enough time, all nodes will have the same data eventually.

 ---

+# DevOps
+<h2 id="terminologies-devops">Terminologies</h2>

+* **DevSecOps:** Augmentation of DevOps to allow for security practices to be integrated into the DevOps approach.
+Making security a shared responsibility of development, security and IT operations teams, rather than the sole responsibility of a security silo.
+* **Platform engineering:** A software engineering discipline focused on the development of self-service toolchains, services, and processes to create an internal developer platform (IDP).

+---